 To build a successful account-based marketing (ABM) program, focus on strategically targeting specific, high-value accounts that align with your ideal buyer profile.

-Chances are, your sales team dedicates a significant amount of time to it every month or quarter (depending on how often you select accounts to target as part of your ABM program).
+Most sales teams spend 10-15 hours per month on account selection (depending on how often you select accounts to target as part of your ABM program).

 What is an account targeting strategy?